gcsga/gcsga/RefactorNotes.md

 ## Current Tasks

-- Add embeds and nameable tab
+- Add ancestry setting for trait containers
-- Hide some tabs if components not present

 ## Left To Do